vladenego/cryptowatcher/README.md

-This is my pet-project for cryptocurrency monitoring.
+This is my pet-project for cryptocurrency monitoring based on CoinAPI.
-That's all.
-Have a nice day!?